microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkconnection.md

 ---
 title: "teamworkConnection resource type"
-description: "Represents the details about the connection status of a device and its peripherals."
+description: "Represents the details about the connection status of a Microsoft Teams-enabled device and its peripherals."
 author: "adsrivastava2"
 ms.localizationpriority: medium
 ms.prod: "microsoft-teams"